johnnyUsername/Master-Slave-SPI-Interface-ATmega16/README.md

 ![alt text](shem.png)

-Hope this code helps you.
+Hope this code helps you :).